rawpython/remi/README.md

 * make `url_root` an optional parameter which defaults to `""`
 * test this feature with https/wss
 * continue implementation of some Remi widgets: where hard links are sent to the client (currently done : Image, VideoPlayer).
+* issue with no immediate clean solution: all calls (by default 3) to "/res:" in "style.css" are broken as they are not prefixed with "url_root".
+We should discuss about that.